shivaverma1115/Disney-Hotstar/README.md

 <h1>** Disney+ Hotstart Clone: Seamlessly Stream the Latest Videos on Any Device**</h1>
 Experience a fully responsive and visually appealing web interface that grants convenient access to the newest Disney+ Hotstart content.
-Built with a robust tech stack, this project demonstrates proficiency in React.js, JSON data management, and Chakra UI for seamless styling.
+Built with a robust tech stack, this project demonstrates proficiency in React.js,Redux for state-management, JSON data management, and Chakra UI for seamless styling.
 <br/>
 <br/>
 <b>Live At :</b> https://disneyhotstar-h4cwtwpnn-shivaverma1115.vercel.app/